 Festivals in Prague vary drastically in theme and are a common occurrence throughout the year.
 If you’re fortunate enough to visit Prague during one of the many beer festivals, like we were, THIS is your best opportunity to sample a myriad of options!
 Light, dark, IPA, amber, lager, pilsner, etc. Try them all… or stick to your favorite(s).

 Again, because we only had a week in Prague, we certainly didn’t visit all of the beer hot spots.
+Did you also know that you can relax in a large pool of beer at a Prague Beer Spa?!
+It’s true!
+Look it up.
 Please let us know what places we may have missed, so others will know and so we can add them to our itinerary for next time.
 Share in the comments section below!

 Check out our quick intro to Prague video!